-In the event of snow emergencies, George E. Peters Adventist School will follow the Prince George's County Public School policy for delayed openings, early closings, and school closings.
-Listen to your radio (WTOP, 1500 AM) and check Channel 5 television station for details.
-When Prince George's County Public Schools are closed or delayed for inclement weather, George E. Peters Adventist School will be closed or delayed.
-If the school must be closed due to any type of emergency, we will contact parents through the RenWeb/Parent Alert and/or the school's website to announce the closing.
+In the event of snow emergencies or other emergencies, George E. Peters Adventist School will align with Prince George's County Public School's policies for delayed openings, early closings, and school closings.
+Please tune in to WTOP (1500 AM) or check Channel 5 for updates.
+If Prince

+George's County Public Schools are closed or delayed due to inclement weather, our school will conduct classes virtually or asynchronously.
+For all emergency closures, parents will be notified via RenWeb/Parent Alert and updates will be posted on the school's website.